-- a.)
-The following evidence must be provided in the Validation Team Work Room: - Copies of the school/district philosophy, mission, beliefs, and/or objectives statements - Policies related to philosophy, mission, beliefs, and/or objectives - b.)
-The following evidence, where applicable, should be made available in the Validation Team Work Room: - Strategic/Long-Range Plan Document - Public relations materials including links to specific pages on the school's/district's website - · Admission materials - Student Handbook - Posters of mission/philosophy, beliefs, and/or objectives (if available) or lists of locations displayed within the school - · Activity calendars, fliers, and daily announcements - c.)
-In addition, the Validation Team will use the following evidence: - Interviews conducted during the Team visit - Observations during the Team visit
+a.)
+The following evidence must be provided in the Validation Team Work Room:

+- □ Copies of the school/district philosophy, mission, beliefs, and/or objectives statements - Policies related to philosophy, mission, beliefs, and/or objectives b.)
+The following evidence, where applicable, should be made available in the Validation Team Work Room:

+- □ Strategic/Long-Range Plan Document - Device Public relations materials including links to specific pages on the school's/district's website - □ Admission materials - Student Handbook - Posters of mission/philosophy, beliefs, and/or objectives (if available) or lists of locations displayed within the school - □ Activity calendars, fliers, and daily announcements a.)
+The following evidence must be provided in the Validation Team Work Room:

+- □ Interviews conducted during the Team visit - Observations during the Team visit